 What Is The BRAT Diet?

-However, it should be noted that is diet is not to be followed for long-term because it is not nutrient rich.
+However, it should be noted that this diet is not to be followed for long-term because it is not nutrient rich.
 The diet should be followed for 48 hours only or as recommended by your doctor.

 Which Foods To Eat In The BRAT Diet?